 There’s a Bottle of Milk Awaiting Indy Winners

 If you win the Indianapolis 500, your name will be added to the towering Borg-Warner trophy, and that’s not all you’ll get.
-You’ll also be awarded a bottle of milk.
+Your additional award will be a bottle of milk.
 The tradition dates back to 1936, when winner Louis Meyer requested a fresh glass of buttermilk.
-The story goes that Meyer’s mother had told him to drink buttermilk on hot days, and drivers in subsequent years honored her advice with a bottle of milk.
-Today, the bottle is awarded in the victory lane by a dairy industry sponsor.
+The story goes that Meyer’s mother told him to drink buttermilk on hot days, and drivers in subsequent years would honor her advice with a bottle of milk.
+Today, the winner receives the bottle in the victory lane by a dairy industry sponsor.

 …And It’s an Insult if You Don’t Drink It

-Brazilian driver Emerson Fittipaldi might be widely respected in the world of racing, but he drew its ire in 1993 when he drank orange juice instead of milk in the victory lane after the Indy 500.
-The driver was booed by fans for what they perceived as a snuff, but it was a simple matter of business for Fittipaldi.
+Brazilian driver Emerson Fittipaldi might be widely respected in the world of racing, but he drew its ire in 1993.
+When he won, he drank orange juice instead of milk in the victory lane after the Indy 500.
+Fans began booing him for what they saw as a snuff, but it was a simple matter of business for Fittipaldi.
 The racer owned citrus farms in Brazil at the time and stated that he simply wanted to promote one of his country’s biggest industries.

 What’s in Your Urn?

 The winner of the cricket Test Series between England and Australia gains more than just prestige.
 The winning team is also presented with a replica of the trophy known as The Ashes.
-This unique trophy is a small urn, and the original has been in the Cricket Museum at the Marylebone Cricket Club since 1929.
+This unique trophy is a small urn.
+The original has been in the Cricket Museum at the Marylebone Cricket Club since 1929.
 While there’s nothing inside the replica urns, most believe that the ashes of a burnt cricket bail are inside the original.
-The joke originates from a notice in the Sporting Times in 1882 that declared English cricket dead after a particularly dreadful Test Series against Australia.
+The joke originates from a notice in the Sporting Times in 1882.
+In it was a declaration that English cricket is dead after a particularly dreadful Test Series against Australia.

-The world of professional sports is full of intriguing legends, and there’s clearly no exception when it comes to sporting trophies.
+The world of professional sports is full of intriguing legends.
+There is clearly no exception when it comes to sporting trophies.
 Here at Cristaux, we love these legends and everything they represent.
 They’re part of the reason we love helping our clients create unique awards too.